An algebra for covariant observers in de Sitter space: Equality of algebraic and generalized entropy

 \subsection{Quantum first law for the cosmological horizon}

-The final step in establishing the equivalence between the algebraic and the generalized entropy is to relate the expectation value of the boost generator $\langle D(\hat{d}_{a,1}+ H_{\xi_1}+\sum_{b\neq a}\hat{d}'_{b,1})\rangle_\psi$ to the geometric perturbation of the cosmological horizon area.
+The final step in establishing the equivalence between the algebraic and the generalized entropy is to relate the expectation value of the boost generator $\langle D_a(\hat{d}_{a,1}+ H_{\xi_1}+\sum_{b\neq a}\hat{d}'_{b,1})\rangle_\psi$ to the geometric perturbation of the cosmological horizon area.
 The standard first law applies to a fixed causal diamond.
 Our scenario, however, involves a \textit{fluctuating} static patch $\M_a$ whose locations are quantum variables and a \textit{fluctuating} number of internal degrees of freedom, which characterizes the entry and exit of other observers.
-We therefore propose a quantum generalization of the first law for such fluctuating subregions, which is an equality between the boost generator expectation and the quantum-average area perturbation $\frac{\langle A^{(2)}(a)\rangle_\psi}{4G_N}$.
+We therefore propose a quantum generalization of the first law for such fluctuating subregions, which is an equality between the boost generator expectation and the quantum-average area perturbation $\frac{\langle A^{(2)}(a)\rangle_\psi}{4G_N}$.\footnote{While the notion of area is formally absent in $dS_2$, the following derivation is presented in a form that generalizes naturally to higher dimensions.}

 Consider first a state $\psi_{(b_1,\cdots,b_n)}^{(\phi,s)}$ in which the observer $\O_a$ is localized on the fixed geodesic $L_{(\phi,s)}$, and only the observers $\O_{b_1},\cdots,\O_{b_n}$ intersect the static patch $\M_{(\phi,s)}$.
 For such a configuration with fixed degrees of freedom, the standard first law for a fixed subregion applies \cite{Gibbons:1977mu,Jensen:2023yxy}: